 Now, it’s the height of the tourism season, a critical time for many businesses as they depend on out-of-state visitors for much of their yearly revenue.
 In fact, in a 2013 study, the Boulder Convention and Visitors Bureau found that tourism brought almost $420 million to the city.

-Dan Shaffer, the owner of Pizza Colóre, is one of many business owners who relies on tourism for his summer sales.
+Dan Shaffer, the owner of Pizza Colóre, is one of many business owners who relies on the Hawaiian tours for his summer sales.

 “The summertime is when the tourists come in, and that’s where the … money’s at,” he said.